 A PTA is a local, self-governing unit.
 It promotes the purposes, policies and guiding principles of the state branch and the National PTA as it plans programs and activities to meet the needs of children and youth in the community.
 It is linked through its all-inclusive membership and by its acceptance of the Purposes and policies of the National PTA and the State PTA.
 It shares in the resources of the entire organization such as national and state conventions, workshops, conferences, publicity and special leadership development conferences.

 f Have 10 (ten) individuals willing to become members.
-Annual enrollment to remain in good standing is a minimum of 10 members per year if there is a school enrollment of less than 200.
-For school enrollment of 200 or more, PTAs are required to enroll a minimum of 25 members annually.
+To remain in good standing, annual PTA enrollment must be at least 10 members for a school enrollment of less than 200.
+For school enrollment of 200 or more, PTAs are required to enroll at least 25 members annually.